maysaclaudino/smart_city_model/README.md

 # InterSCSimulator #
 This is the official repository of InterSCSimulator, a large-scale smart city simulator.
 InterSCSimulator is based on Sim-Diasca, a general purpose simulator implemented in Erlang.

+**Note:** This version of InterSCSimulator is compatible with Sim-Diasca version 2.2.11-rc4.

 ## Running InterSCSimulator with Docker ##
 Download and extract Sim-Diasca.
 Place this repository under Sim-Diasca's `mock-simulators` directory:
 ```